GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 An initial series of experiments were conducted with apparently successful results.
 The following section was initially written to present this satisfying outcome.
-Unfortunately, we have discovered at a very late stage of the project a flaw in the experimental setup.
+Unfortunately, we discovered a flaw in the experimental setup at a very late stage of the project.
 The issue consists of a subtle behavior of the random generator used during the data collection.
 The entire dataset is first generated using a parallel implementation.
 Once generated, it is randomly split into two subsets: training and test datasets.
 Naturally, they are expected to be distinct, as the latter is used to evaluate the neural network's performance.
 Once the seed is set, the initial generation process is behaving in a deterministic manner.
 // TODO check
-A specificity of the Numpy random generator is that the initial state is the same for each separate thread.
+The specificity of the Numpy random generator is that the initial state is the same for each separate thread.
-Hence, each thread generated the exact same sequence of training pairs, and the final dataset consisted of a concatenation of duplicated samples.
+Hence, each thread generated the same sequence of training pairs, and the final dataset consisted of a concatenation of duplicated samples.
 This highly problematic error implied that numerous samples were shared between the train and test datasets.
 Hence, this explains the highly satisfying results of our approach.

 After fixing the bias in the dataset generation, the model's performance degraded significantly.
-We chose to nonetheless describe the methodology originally developed as well as the experiments we have conducted.
+Nonetheless, we chose to describe the methodology initially developed and the experiments we conducted.

 ==== Metrics